lamentoeldi/DistributedCalc/README.md

 `id`: int

 ## /api/v1/expressions
-Receive all expressions evaluated by system
+Receive all expressions from orchestrator store
+- Currently, does not support pagination, just returns all expressions kept in the store

 ### Request
 ```http request